noctuelles/42-push_swap/README.md

 I'll allow myself on this project to look on the web and insprire from others after a long research of my own.

-Do whatever you want to do, but be aware of your own choices and your perspective of 42.
+Do whatever you want to do, but be aware of your own choices and their consequences, and your vision of 42.

 ## My first naive approach